-Day 3 - A Closer Look at Structure
+Day 3 - A Closer Look at Events

 The purpose of this lesson is to revisit familiar mentor texts to add to existing knowledge.
-Select 3-4 small moment selections for this lesson (number depends on length of text and time allotted).
-These pieces will be studied in-depth, looking specifically at structure - how a small moment story is organized.
+Select 2-3 small moment selections for this lesson (number depends on length of text and time allotted).
+These pieces will be studied in-depth, looking specifically at how the author told the story of what happened "bit by bit" through events.

-- A. Revisit and discuss students' noticings about the beginning, middle and end of a small moment from Day 1.
-For example: - o Beginning or lead - YOU & DO tells who the story is about and what the person is doing - Middle or body (Note: Students may notice these things over several lessons) - a page for the beginning, a page for the middle, and a page for the end - tells events: what I did first, what I did next, what I did last - Pages are in order - • - Ending - Wraps ups or ends the story - Ends with what happened last (end in the moment) or shares a feeling - • - B. Discuss what an event is.
-An event is what happens in the story or what YOU DID (e.g., what happened first, what happened next, what happened last). - C. An author gets a picture in his/her mind of one-time s/he did something.
-Then, the writer thinks about it "bit by bit" or event by event. - D. Help students notice that typically an author puts 1 event per page. - E. Events make up the body or middle of the small moment story.

-F. Revisit a familiar text and study through the lens of events.

-1. Events may be identified by marking up text with sticky notes.
+- A. Revisit and discuss students' noticings about the middle or body of a small moment from previous work.
+For example: - Middle or body - Told small moment story "bit by bit" - Bit by bit = events: what did the author do first, what happened next, what happened after that, etc. - Wrote across three or more pages - Pages are in order - • - B. Discuss what an event is.
+An event is what happens in the story or what the character does (e.g., what happened first, what happened next, what happened after that, what happened last). - C. An author gets a picture in his/her mind of one-time s/he did something.
+Then, the writer thinks about it "bit by bit" or event by event. - D. Help students notice that typically an author puts 1 event per page or page spread. - E. This is called the body or middle of the small moment story. - F. Revisit a familiar text and study through the lens of events. - 1.
+Events may be identified by marking up text with sticky notes.
 Affix a sticky note on each page naming the event (e.g., Event: tell what character did on that page/s).

-For example, what happened first or what did you do first? walked up the slide ladder (easiest to start with an action word or verb).

-What happened next or what did you do next?
-Slid down the slide

-What happened last or what did you do last?
-(End in the moment - at the slide or end with a feeling - Shouted Hurray!)

-2. Keep using event-type prompting language, such as: What happened first?
-What happened next?
-What happened last?
-OR What did you do first?
-What did you do next?
-What did you do last?
-Etc.

-G. Repeat with other mentor texts.

-See next few pages for samples

-SAMPLE ANALYSIS OF TEXTS THROUGH THE LENS OF STRUCTURE

-Example #1 - Teacher Text (see appendix or add pictures to go with text):

-- 1. I walked my dog.

-- 2. We walked to the corner.

-- 3. We had fun.

-Option B - body with multiple events topic - going on a walk with my dog

-- 1. I walked my dog.

-- 2. I put the leash on him.

-- 3. We walked to the corner.

-- 4. He smelled the grass.

-- 5. We had fun.
+For example, walked up the ladder (easiest to start with an action word or verb). - 2.
+Keep using event-type prompting language, such as: What happened next? or What did the character do after that?
+Etc. - G. Repeat with other mentor texts. - H. After students gain knowledge about events, begin having them orally tell stories across their fingers.
+Do this as often as possible throughout the day.
+For example, after returning from recess, have students turn to a partner and tell an oral small moment story across their hands about what they did at recess.

+SAMPLE TEACHER PREPARATION

+Select 2 texts: a simple one and a more complex one

+Example #1 - teacher text - Roller Coaster (see supplemental mentor texts packet for sample):

+- 1. My daughter, niece and I stood in a long line to go on a roller coaster. - 2.
+We finally got to the front.
+We sat in the very last row. - 3.
+The coaster climbed up a big hill.
+Shirlann got scared.
+Me too! - 4.
+Zoom!
+We zipped down really fast. - 5.
+Wow!
+That was fun!
+I want to go on it again soon.

-Discuss Beginning/Middle - Events/End
+Beginning/Middle - Events/Ending